neoaksa/HPC/1.Random Select/Readme.md

  python is much easier coding than C, there are bunch of existing libaries written by cython we can use.

  ## Problem
- How to split the data and balance threads is a problem in this case.
-If N is not divisible by thread number, there will be an issue to generate randomly numbers in each thread since the probability in different threads is not equal.
+<del>How to split the data and balance threads is a problem in this case.
+If N is not divisible by thread number, there will be an issue to generate randomly numbers in each thread since the probability in different threads is not equal.</del> We can use mod to solve this problem.
+If N%ThreadNumber = M, then we add 1 to each group from M until M=0.[Credit: [Dr.Greg Wolffe] ]